 3. Marketing

 As a nonprofit, you will require regular sources of donations.
 This is also the same for nonprofits that sell products to raise funds.
-Hence, the marketing section outlines the organization’s strategies to raise money and promote its mission.
+Hence, the marketing section outlines the organisation’s strategies to raise money and promote its mission.

 4. Operations